-Licorice or mulethi is roots of plant Glycyrrhiza glabra.
+Licorice or mulethi is roots of the plant Glycyrrhiza glabra.
 It is Native to Mediterranean regions and now gown in Punjab, Jammu and Kashmir and South India.

-Licorice is expectorant, ant allergic, anti-inflammatory, spasmolytic, mild laxative, antistress, antidepressive, antiulcer, liver protective, estrogenic, emmenagogue, antidiabetic.
+Licorice is expectorant, ant allergic, anti-inflammatory, spasmolytic, mild laxative, antistress, antidepressive, antiulcer, the liver protective, estrogenic, emmenagogue, antidiabetic.
 It is useful in treating stomach ailments, ulcer, arthritis and upper respiratory infections.

 Botanical name: Glycyrrhiza glabra Linn.

 Indian name: Mulethi, Yashtimadhu, Madhuyashtyaahvaa, Madhuli, Madhuyashtikaa, Atirasaa, Madhurasaa, Madhuka, Yastikaahva, Yashtyaahva, Yashti, Yashtika

 No doubt mulethi is useful in treating various health conditions but it should always be taken in recommended doses and for advised duration.
 Its recommended dose in the form of root powder is 2 gm to 4 gms.

 Liquorice use is safe when taken in smaller doses for longer period and also in larger amount for short term (maximum up to a month) as a medicine.